The Most Important Things We Learned During HubSpot’s INBOUND 2021

 “RevOps developers create and implement automation solutions that un-silo teams through the merger of data and processes within a business into an inclusive and integrated system that’s more efficient and helpful to everyone.”

 “In the Operations Hub, HubSpot offers tools to create custom-coded objects, APIs or workflows for things like subscriptions, orders, shipments, tools, contractors, or anything else for which data must be gathered, tracked, and analyzed.”

-“The tools that Hubspot has given developers makes it possible to move into that RevOps developer role in order to build automations that support the revenue-building of the companies they work for.”
+“The tools that HubSpot has given developers make it possible to move into that RevOps developer role in order to build automation that support the revenue-building of the companies they work for.”